seed-rs/seed-rs.org/crate/guides/0.7.0/view.md

 - `view` and `view_*` functions will have own local state once [Seed Hooks](https://seed-style-hooks.netlify.app/hooks_home) are integrated.

 - I'll maybe try to write GUI designer that generates `view` in the distant future.
+Or at least a plugin for [Figma](https://www.figma.com/) or [Adobe XD](https://www.adobe.com/uk/products/xd.html).
 It should make development more enjoyable & faster and make cooperation between developers and designers smoother.
 (Don't hesitate to write [me](https://github.com/MartinKavik) your opinions/ideas.)